Water Conservation has a few goals to ensure the resource for future generations.

 · Preservation - The amount of water used should not exceed what is available in that ecosystem.

 · Energy Conservation - The movement of water, e.g. water pumping, waste and treatment uses vast amounts of energy.
 In some areas of the world over 15% of the total electricity used is all geared to water management.

 · Habitat Conservation - Limiting and reducing human water use can preserve fresh water habitats for local wildlife and migrating wildfowl, as well as reducing the need to build water diversion structures like dams.

-Water Conservation like all sustainability programs start from the local level, by either governments or water authorities with a goal to reduce water usage and help tackle climate change through improved energy savings.Popular strategies include
+Water Conservation, like all sustainability programs across the world, start from the local level, by either the local governments or by the water authorities.Popular strategies include

-· Restrictions on outdoor use like hose pipe bans.
+· Restrictions on outdoor use such as hose pipe bans.

 · In very arid countries natural landscaping can be used to limit outdoor usage.

 One very important conservation tool is universal metering.

 The actual implementation of metering across the world differs enormously.

 · In the UK only 30% of homes are metered.